It’s one thing when an “itsy bitsy spider climb(s) up the water spout” and quite another if it crawls up an arm! Yet, most spiders are harmless.

 Flash, flash, flash!
 A delight to kids and adults, alike.
 Ever wondered how they do it?
 Learn about that, and much more.

-Are they everywhere?
+Are ants everywhere?
 They sure seem to be from early spring to first freeze.
 They’re all over our plants.
-They invite themselves…
+They invite…

 Explore these links to learn all you’d like to know about insects and how they benefit a backyard wildlife habitat — and the world!